rurumiru/novel-site-platform/README_EN.md

 ## ✨ Features

-> A complete ecosystem for online novel authors, translators, and readers — from publishing and reading to community features, monetization, and moderation.
+> A complete ecosystem for authors, translators, and readers of online novels — from publishing and reading to community, monetization, and moderation.

 <table>
 <tr>
 <td width="50%" valign="top">

-### 📖 Reading & Catalog
+### 📖 Reading and Catalog
-- **Novel catalog** — поиск и подборки по жанрам, тегам, статусу, популярности и свежим обновлениям
+- **Novel Catalog** — search and collections by genres, tags, status, popularity, and recent updates
-- **Ratings & charts** — чарты за день, месяц и всё время + живая лента новых глав
+- **Ratings and Tops** — daily, monthly, and all-time charts + live feed of new chapters
-- **Convenient reader** — чтение по главам с темами оформления (светлая / тёмная / сепия)
+- **Convenient Reader** — chapter-by-chapter reading with themes (light / dark / sepia)
-- **Reading progress** — позиция сохраняется автоматически, на любом устройстве
+- **Reading Progress** — position is saved automatically across all devices
-- **Bookmarks & favorites** — личная библиотека и отметки внутри глав
+- **Bookmarks and Favorites** — personal library and in-chapter bookmarks
-- **Age ratings** — аккуратная фильтрация 18+ и скрытие работ от гостей
+- **Age Tags** — careful 18+ filtering and hiding mature works from guests
-- **Book export** — выгрузка произведений для офлайн-чтения
+- **Book Export** — downloading works for offline reading

 </td>
 <td width="50%" valign="top">

-### ✍️ Authors & Translators
+### ✍️ For Authors and Translators
-- **Author dashboard** — создание и оформление новелл: обложка, описание, жанры, теги
+- **Author's Dashboard** — creating and designing novels: cover, description, genres, tags
-- **Chapter editor** — насыщенный редактор с форматированием и картинками
+- **Chapter Editor** — rich text editor with formatting and image support
-- **Volumes & scheduling** — отложенная публикация с автоматическим открытием глав
+- **Volumes and Schedule** — delayed publishing with automatic chapter unlocking
-- **Chapter import** — массовая загрузка и пакетная обработка
+- **Chapter Import** — mass upload and batch processing
-- **Statistics** — наглядная аналитика просмотров по каждой работе
+- **Statistics** — visual analytics of views for each work
-- **Team collaboration** — бета-ридеры, редакторы и переводческие команды
+- **Teamwork** — beta readers, editors, and translation teams
-- **Team recruitment** — страницы рекрутинга и заявок
+- **Recruitment** — team recruiting and application pages

 </td>
 </tr>